iwaszm/iwaszm.github.io/content/projects/ma/index.md

         loading="lazy" allowfullscreen></iframe>

 Facial expression data were grouped into **five clusters** using K-Means clustering.
 Each cluster represents a common combination of Action Units (AUs), potentially reflecting a distinct emotional pattern.
-The **radar chart** below shows the *average activation level* (cluster centers) for each AU across the five clusters.
+The **radar chart** above shows the *average activation level* (cluster centers) for each AU across the five clusters.

-**Cluster 4** was the **only one that appeared significantly more often** during traffic jams than in smooth driving.
+**Cluster 4** was the **only one that appeared significantly more often** during traffic jams.

 Cluster 4 is mainly defined by the co-activation of: